 I do feel that my current situation of being “away” (from North America) for 6-9 months at a time is likely coming to an end in 2017, perhaps replaced by a base of some sort, and travel for 4-6 weeks at a time as a maximum.

 In terms of work, I’m keen to continue working to diversify my income, so I can easily manage any industry changes, or navigate changes in my passions as well.
 I really don’t see working for someone else in my future, or a more standard 9-5.

 Any advice for the aspiring traveler about living and working on the road and managing finances?

 There are a lot of models for being a digital nomad, but one thing is for certain: it’s much easier to start something *before* you travel.
-(See also: Before You Quit Your Day Job…)
+(Read my advice on what to do Before You Quit Your Day Job here…)

 Consider speaking with an accountant who can advise you on the things you can and can’t write off, as well as your tax burden.
 This is especially important if you have never been a freelancer, or owned your own business before as a lot of people struggle with putting away cash for taxes once they are no longer on “payroll.”
 (See also: Managing Canadian Legalities While Travelling Long-Term/Full-Time)

 Keep track of expenses as they are happening, so it isn’t such a pain at the end of the year.
 We use Hubdoc to automatically pull bills, and to handle organizing them into accounting software.
 But even if you’re looking for somewhere easily to ‘scan’ them to keep a digital copy, you can set up Google Drive on your phone to ‘scan’ a receipt for you and automatically upload it to the cloud.
 It’s quick, easy, and a fantastic habit to get into so you don’t lose receipts for potential write-offs.